High-speed multimedia radio: Security

 Because the meaning of amateur transmissions may not be obscured, security measures that are implemented must be published.
 This does not necessarily restrict authentication or login schemes, but it does restrict fully encrypted communications.
 This leaves the communications vulnerable to various attacks once the authentication has been completed.
 This makes it very difficult to keep unauthorized users from accessing HSMM networks, although casual eavesdroppers can effectively be deterred.
 Current schemes include using MAC address filtering, WEP and WPA/WPA2/WPA3-PSK.
 MAC address filtering and WEP are all hackable by using freely available software from the Internet, making them the less secure options.
-The newer WPA/WPA2/WPA3 are relatively more secure, though the "personal" per-shared key (PSK) mode allows anyone with the password to eavesdrop on the session key establishment, in contrast to the enterprise 802.1x mode.
+The newer WPA/WPA2/WPA3 are relatively more secure, though the "personal" per-shared key (PSK) mode allows anyone with the password to eavesdrop on the session key establishment, in contrast to the enterprise 802.1X mode.

 There is a concern that the FCC Rule 97.113(a)(4) prohibition against "messages encoded for the purpose of obscuring their meaning" would apply to encrypted HSMM.
-According to a 2013 ARRL encryption, FCC has historically allowed encryption for the purpose of authenication and identification, but it does remain difficult to discern the relative degree of intention.
-Some have advocated for publishing the encryption keys themselves must be published in a publicly accessible place (like authors of new radio protocols would make their software open-source), but KD0LIX advises against such a belief, especially since it would not be correct given that WPA and later protocols exchange per-session keys.
+According to a 2013 ARRL comment to the FCC, the FCC has historically allowed encryption for the purpose of authentication and identification, but it does remain difficult to discern the relative degree of intention.
+Some have advocated for publishing the encryption keys themselves in a publicly accessible place (like authors of new radio protocols would make their software open-source), but KD0LIX advises against such a practice, especially since it would not be correct given that WPA and later protocols exchange per-session keys.
 Accessing parts of the Internet through common encrypted protocols such as HTTPS is not possible either way.

 (There is no broadly-supported combination of 802.11 protocols that implements cryptographic authentication without encryption.
 KD0LIX has suggested that since authenticated-but-not-encrypted VPN programs exist, one can run it on top of a 802.11 network.)

-A common stated reason for encryption is to prevent connection by non-HAM users using regular unlicensed (Part 15) 802.11 devices.
+A commonly stated reason for encryption is to prevent connection by non-HAM users using regular unlicensed (Part 15) 802.11 devices.
 Using professional or modified hardware it is possible to operate on 802.11a channels that are outside the FCC authorized Part 15 bands but still inside the 5.8 GHz (5 cm) or 2.4 GHz (13 cm) amateur radio bands.
 Transverters or "frequency converters" can also be used to move HSMM 802.11b/g/n operations from the 2.4 GHz (13 cm) band to the 3.4 GHz (9 cm) amateur radio band.

 Custom frequencies

-Using amateur-only frequencies provide better security and interference characteristics to amateur radio operators.
+Using amateur-only frequencies provides better security and interference characteristics to amateur radio operators.
 In the past it used to be easy to use modified consumer grade hardware to operate 802.11 on channels that are outside of the normal FCC allocated frequencies for unlicensed users but still inside an amateur radio band.
 However, regulatory concerns with the non-authorized use of licensed band frequencies is making it harder.
 Historically it has been easier to perform non-authorized use on Linux, but the check has been tightened: